qli128/Yammer-Case-Study/README.md

 The first one is about investiagting drop of engagement from July to August, 2014.
 I conducted several analysis, including time, email types, major events, users activity and region.
 Later I drew conclusions on what I've found and made recommendations for further analysis.

 The second one is to analyze whether there exists problems on 'search' function within Yammer.
 I looked into users search behaviors, click through and search results, and conclude that the recommended search results should be re-ordering based on users preferences.

+The third one is to conduct A/B test on deciding whether to launch new features by spliting users into control and experiment group and observing the change of relavant metrics.
+After evaluting several metrics that might reflect users reaction using hypothesis test of two samples, I would suggest to launch this new feature.